OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Bootloader-Flashing-Web-Recovery.md

-## Flashing a New Bootloader using Web Recovery Mode {#Web-Recovery-flash-bootloader}
+## Updating the Bootloader {#Web-Recovery-flash-bootloader}

-This guide illustrates how to flash a new bootloader to your Omega2 device using the web recovery feature built into the Omega's bootloader.
-To use the web recovery mode, you will need access to the serial console on UART0 and the Ethernet port.
+This guide illustrates how to update the bootloader running on your Omega2 device.
+The bootloader will be updated by using the web recovery feature to flash a new bootloader to the Omega's internal memory.
+You will need access to the serial console on UART0 and the Ethernet port to make use of the web recovery feature.

 Upgrading the bootloader will let you take advantage of our latest development efforts on the bootloader.
 The most notable improvement is that all pins will now stay stable and their power-on-reset values during boot.

 > See the full summary of bootloader changes here: https://github.com/OnionIoT/omega2-bootloader/blob/master/OMEGA2-CHANGELOG.md

-### Step 1: Ingredients
+### Step 1: Get Everything Together

 Gather the hardware ingredients: